 Location: Chuo-dori, Morioka City

-During the event, you can watch the Miss Sansa Dance, traditional Sansa, and group parades by general participating groups every day.
+During the event period, you can watch Miss Sansa Dance, traditional Sansa dances, and group parades by participating organizations every day.
 The

-"World's Greatest Taiko Parade," which consists only of drummers from each participating group, will only be held on August 4th.
+"World's Best Taiko Drum Parade," composed solely of taiko drummers from each participating group, will be held only on August 4th.

 Google Map